synapse-wireless-labs/ja-jira-addon/README.md

 * JIRA Dashboard widget
 * For the specified Project and Version, this widget will display a bar chart of each Epic's progress, sorted (by default) by Rank high to low.
 (Epic Rank is set by dragging and dropping the Epics on the Epic column of the Board backlog.)
-* This add-on adds two new custom fields, Epic Risk Level and Epic Risk Description - you will need to add these fields to the applicable projects and screens.
+* This add-on adds two new custom fields, Epic Risk Level and Epic Risk Description.
+These fields are optional - if you want to use them, then you will need to add these fields to the applicable projects and screens.
+If you choose not to use them, the Risk column will not be displayed.

 ### Widget Configuration

-* Title
+* **Title** - the title that will be displayed for this widget on the Dashboard
-* Project
+* **Project** - the JIRA Project that the report will be generated from
-* Release
+* **Release** - the Release (ie, version) that the report will be generated on
-* Sort by
+* **Sort by** - which Epic field will control the sort order of the report
-* Scaling
+* **Scaling** - which direction to sort the report
-* Auto refresh - not currently implemented (see Atlassian Caveats below)
+* *Auto refresh* - not currently implemented (see Atlassian Caveats below)

 ### To Deploy